How to Secure Your Digital Storefront This Holiday Season

 If your digital storefront does rely on CAPTCHA for any reason, real human users should seldom be subjected to CAPTCHA tests.
 Work now with your information security counterpart to make sure this is the case.

-Keep your Customers Secure: Use a Behavior-based Approach
+Keep your Customers Secure: Use a Behavior-based Approach to Protect Customers' Personal Data

 To learn more about Magecart attacks, and how to stop them, read the recent whitepaper, Magecart Attacks: The Biggest Threat to Online Transactions

+Businesses need to select bot detection solutions that are advanced enough to identify suspicious activity on their mobile apps.
 As mobile shopping grows, there are three main mobile attack techniques that every merchant should be aware of and plan for, well ahead of Cyber Monday:

 - Attackers can call an application’s APIs directly from any IP connection – without having to use the actual app or even a mobile device.